greenlittleapple/Deep-Cerulean/README.md

-# Deep Cerulean: Our Hacktech 2018 Project
+# Deep Cerulean: A Relaxing Ocean Life Experience

 Deep Cerulean is a calm, soothing simulation depicting the nature of ocean life.
 Eels and manta rays float happily along the current.
 Sharks bicker amongst each other for hunting territory.
 Schools of fish fly by, sometimes chased by other sharks.
 Everything responds to another in this interconnected underwater landscape.